 Business grant application

 - On 01 May 2020 the Government announced the Local Authority Discretionary Grant Fund, designed to provide grant support to small businesses who were not eligible for the Small Business Grant Fund or the Retail, Leisure and Hospitality Fund.
-Apply here.
+Find out more and apply

 Help with cashflow problems